 At this price, I would only consider this stroller if your kids are less than 2.5 years apart — or for twins.
 Otherwise, you won’t get very much use out of it.
 That said, you can use it as a double, then reduce it down to a single when your older child outgrows it.
 Which is brilliant, I’ll admit.

 Our favorite part of this stroller is the seating versatility for little ones: each seat can face forward or backward (and you know we LOVE a rear-facing stroller seat), whereas the Duet’s seats are stationary and can’t rear-face.

 In the forward-facing mode, the seat reclines a little further than halfway back.
 In the parent-facing (rear) mode, the seat reclines all the way flat, thus it’s appropriate for a newborn without a car seat.

 Yes, this stroller is great for twins!
 The fact that you can have two rear-facing, side-by-side seats is totally unheard of.
-The closest thing you will get to this is the UPPAbaby Vista in doubles mode with seats rear-facing and in other convertible tandems, like the City Select.
+The closest thing you will get to this is with convertible tandems, like the UPPAbaby Vista or City Select.